 ‘…(When) Grecian temples were new, hemp was already old in the service of mankind.
 For thousands of years, even then, this plant had been grown for cordage and cloth in China and elsewhere in the East.
 For centuries prior to about 1850, all the ships that sailed the western seas were rigged with hempen rope and sails.
 For the sailor, no less than the hangman, hemp was indispensable…

 …Now with Philippine and East Indian sources of hemp in the hands of the Japanese…American hemp must meet the needs of our Army and Navy as well as of our industries…

 …the Navy’s rapidly dwindling reserves.
 When that is gone, American hemp will go on duty again; hemp for mooring ships; hemp for tow lines; hemp for tackle and gear; hemp for countless naval uses both on ship and shore.
 Just as in the days when Old Ironsides sailed the seas victorious with her hempen shrouds and hempen sails.
 Hemp for victory!‘

 The Hemp plant, in conjunction with wind, solar, tidal and hydroelectric power, could save the planet by providing all of our energy, fuel, paper, fiber, and 10 to 30% of our medical needs, naturally.
-It would also reduce acid rain and chemical pollution, rebuild the soil, and reverse the Greenhouse Effect (no other plant can do this!)
+It would also reduce acid rain and chemical pollution, rebuild the soil, and clean up much of the CO2 in the atmosphere (no other plant can do this!)

 “Make the most you can of the Indian Hemp seed and sow it everywhere.”